 Core Requirements: Ethics and Justice and Engaged Learning Flag (Pending)

 HOUSING AND MEALS

 Students will be housed in two and three bedroom apartments in Zagreb and Vis (with four to six students per apartment).
 In Sarajevo and Mostar, students will be housed in boutique family hotels.
 The program fee covers three meals a day for most days.
 Students should plan to cover any additional meals and meals on days off (about three days worth).
 Student apartments have kitchens and cooking utensils.

-Our journey will take us through various locales in Croatia and Bosnia and Herzegovina: from Zagreb (the capital of Croatia), to Sarajevo (a beautiful ottoman city under violent siege for four years in the 90’s) through Mostar (a city divided along ethnic and religious lines) through city of Split (built around Roman Emperor Diocletian’s palace) on the southern Croatian coast, to an island in the Adriatic Sea (Vis).
+Our journey will take us through various locales in Croatia and Bosnia and Herzegovina: from Zagreb (the capital of Croatia), to Sarajevo (a beautiful ottoman city that was under violent siege for four years in the 90’s), to Mostar (a city divided along ethnic and religious lines), through city of Split (built around Roman Emperor Diocletian’s palace) on the southern Croatian coast, to an island in the Adriatic Sea (Vis).
 Throughout our sojourn, we will speak with war survivors, politicians, religious and peace practitioners, public intellectuals and artists, who will help us to understand the past and confront the challenges of the present.
-We will visit historic sites dating from Greco-Roman, to medieval to contemporary periods that bear traces of the Balkans as a historic crossroads between east and west.
+We will visit historic sites dating from Greco-Roman to medieval to contemporary periods that bear traces of the Balkans as a historic crossroads between east and west.
 We will attend concerts, shows, participate in religious services and meet with Catholic, Orthodox, Moslem, and Jewish religious communities, swim in the pristine Adriatic sea, enjoy diverse local foods and learn about the intricacies of community life in this diverse area.

 All excursions included as part of the program are mandatory for program participants.

-- Arrive in Sarajevo and stay for about 5 days
+- Travel to Sarajevo and stay for about five days

-- Travel through Mostar and Split to arrive on the Island of Vis and stay for about 10 days
+- Travel through Mostar and Split to arrive on the Island of Vis to stay for about ten days